Manchester (Google Maps location)

 Dwayne explained a few theater-things that I don’t remember, but suffice it to say, this is a unique theater in a state chock full of cool little community theaters.

-Go check out a show at the Little Theater of Manchester, where half the fun is in remembered that you’re sitting in a 150-year-old silk showroom.
+Yeah, okay, this isn’t a museum.
+It’s not even close to being a museum.
+But it’s cool and you should go check out a show at the Little Theater, where half the fun is in remembering that you’re sitting in a 150-year-old silk showroom.